 To become an RIA, you need to pass the Series 65 exam and set up a legal business entity.
 After that, creating an online account with the Investment Adviser Registration Depository (IARD) is necessary for filing Form ADV.

 Advisors must register with the SEC or state authorities based on specific criteria, such as assets under management (AUM).
-Understanding the eligibility criteria and requirements for SEC registration is essential to determine whether you need to register with the SEC or state agencies.
+Learn the eligibility criteria and requirements for SEC registration so you know whether you need to register with the SEC or state agencies.

 1. Pass the Series 65 Exam